CUBRID/cubrid-manual/en/sql/schema/view_stmt.rst

 .. code-block:: sql

-    --creating view which name is as same as existing view name CREATE OR REPLACE VIEW b_view AS SELECT * FROM a_tbl ORDER BY id DESC;
+    --creating view which name is as same as existing view name CREATE OR REPLACE VIEW b_view AS SELECT * FROM a_tbl ORDER BY id DESC COMMENT 'changed view';

     --the existing view has been replaced as a new view by OR REPLACE keyword SELECT * FROM b_view;